iamkadoski/KeyVerse/README.md

 - Save data to encrypted verse files with metadata.
 - Retrieve data from verse files.
 - Configuration management through a JSON config file.
+- Verse file upload to a cloud storage(AWS S3) using RESTful API

 ## Getting Started